Keanu Pinder: National team career

 Pinder represented Australia for the first time at the 2013 FIBA Under-19 World Championship in the Czech Republic.

 In 2015, Pinder played for the Australian University National Team at the World University Games in South Korea.

 In 2022, Pinder won gold with the Boomers at the FIBA Asia Cup in Indonesia.

 Pinder was not selected by the Boomers for the 2023 FIBA World Cup after injuring his groin during training camp.

 In November 2025, Pinder was named in the Boomers squad for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.
+In June 2026, he was named in the squad for two more Asian qualifiers in Perth in July.

 Personal life

 Pinder's mother, Tracey Smith, is an Indigenous Australian.
 She was born in Kalbarri, Western Australia, but lived most of her life in the Kimberley region.
 His Bahamian father, Kendal Pinder, played professionally for the Perth Wildcats in the National Basketball League.